evixhelo/PA-SD-group31/iteration1/useCase-Attendance.md

 - The payment status of all students in this group are recorded

 ## Main succes scenario
-1. lunch-parent opens the attendance sheet page
+1. lunch-parent opens the attendance sheet page for this group
 2. lunch-parent chooses an attending student that is not yet chosen
 3. lunch-parent marks student as present
 4. lunch-parent marks the payment of the student if the student payed